YuntianChen/InterOpt/README.md

 A 104 * 100 matrix, corresponding to 100 iterations of 104 wells.
 The results of InterOpt without adaptive lambda and block iteration.

 block_1_adaptive_lambda_1_optimized_features.xlsx:
 A (104 * 8)  * 100 matrix, corresponding to 100 iterations of 104 wells with 8 trainable features.
 It includes the optimixed features of the 104 wells in the InterOpt.
+All data is normalized.